 Inequality is widening in the United States, and it's getting harder for people to get ahead.
 So many of the problems we face are systemic in nature -- rising health care costs, mass incarceration, and educational inequity for example -- yet we're not preparing our young people to address these systems issues.
 Two major forces remain largely unaddressed:

-Students are not building social capital across lines of race and income.
-In Colorado, schools are as segregated as they were 50 years ago.4
+Students are not building social capital across lines of race, income and politics.
+In Colorado, schools are as segregated as they were 50 years ago and we continue to polarize politically.

-The Colorado Youth Congress organizes high school students across the state to lead systems change.
+The Colorado Youth Congress organizes diverse communities of young people to lead equitable, systems-level change.

 “We are continually faced by great opportunities brilliantly disquised as insoluble problems.”